GeenPeil/stem/README.md

  - `arib`: The front-end for party members (member self-service, voting and discussion).
  - `opstelten`: The front-end for GeenPeil HQ personnel.

+To get started, read the README's of individual components.

 ![Simple overview of components](docs/overview.png)